Services & Teaching by Jo Rusin

 After retiring from the Army, she began weaving chairs seats as a business in 1993, first outside Atlanta, GA and now back where her roots began on the Mississippi Gulf Coast.

-In addition to re-weaving chairs for customers, she has been teaching this time honored craft for over 20 years.
-She is an Instructor Emeritus with the John C. Campbell Folk School and teaches in a variety of community education programs.
-Thanks to her hands-on instruction, more than 200 people from New York to Louisiana and the Netherlands are able to cane and weave their own chairs.
+In addition to re-weaving chairs for customers, she has been teaching this time honored craft for over 25 years.
+She is an Instructor Emeritus with the John C. Campbell Folk School and has taught in a variety of community education programs.
+Thanks to her hands-on instruction, more than 245 people from New York to Louisiana to the Netherlands are able to cane and weave their own chairs.
 Jo believes that it is her job to make you successful, and also for her classes to be fun.

 Jo weaves a variety of styles to include laced cane, flat reed, fibre rush, binder cane, modern Shaker tape, and machine woven cane.
 Although most customers prefer the traditional brown materials, incorporating colors into her weaving has become a passion for Jo.
 Seat weaving - beyond the ordinary.